In an Australian first, Huon Aquaculture remains the only seafood producer in RSPCA’s Approved Farming Scheme.

 No, RSPCA Approval is not a pay-for-play accreditation and as such, the only money that has changed hands was a licencing fee for Huon to be able to use the RSPCA Approved logo on our packaging.
 This Licencing fee covers the costs of ongoing audits, management and promotion of RSPCA Approval.

 How will RSPCA Australia monitor the farms?

-It is important that the RSPCA’s high standards of animal welfare are maintained at all times, so just like every other farmer participating in the RSPCA Approved Farming Scheme, our farms are audited by the RSPCA (at least twice a year) and the farms are also subject to unannounced audits.
-In addition to on-farm audits, harvest is recorded on CCTV and can be reviewed anytime at the request of the RSPCA.
+It is important that the RSPCA’s high standards of animal welfare are maintained at all times, so just like every other farmer participating in the RSPCA Approved Farming Scheme, our farms are audited by the RSPCA and the harvest is recorded on CCTV and can be reviewed anytime at the request of the RSPCA.